bear-rsg/4m-association/themes/fresh/README.md

     The Fresh theme allows you to use [ShareThis](http://www.sharethis.com/) for social plugins.

     Find the **Pub Key** of your ShareThis Account in ShareThis's [Account Dashboard](http://www.sharethis.com/account/).
-Assign this ID to the `SHARETHIS_PUB_KEY` variable in your configuration, and two rows of social plugin buttons will appear before and after your article respectively.title: (.*)
+Assign this ID to the `SHARETHIS_PUB_KEY` variable in your configuration, and two rows of social plugin buttons will appear before and after your article respectively.
-date: 2021-03-31

-date: 2021-03-30

 Copyright (c) 2013-2014, Jui-Shan Liang &lt;jenny@jsliang.com&gt;